 Many of the breweries in the city participate in the Wicked Brew Tour, which has been wildly popular for locals and visitors alike.
 At Midwest Beerfest every October, people are invited to try more than 400 craft beers, ales, lagers and more, many of which are made in Wichita.

-From River City Brewing Co., the first brewpub in Wichita, to the newest addition, Augustino Brewing, guests can find their favorite flavor.
+From River City Brewing Co., the first brewpub in Wichita, to 10 other great breweries, guests can find their favorite flavor.
 Take a Brew Wagon Tour to experience three breweries responsibly, or create your own barhopping experience while riding the Q-Line trolley around downtown Wichita.

 Take a look at all the breweries Wichita has to offer, and learn about each through our available Wine, Beer & Spirits Tour.
 Pick up a screamer or a growler of your favorite brew at each, and be sure to participate in the Wicked Brew Tour, beginning each June.

 While you’re downtown, get out and experience what Wichita’s nightlife has to offer, stop by Old Town’s historic red-brick district for live music and entertainment happening seven nights a week and try one of the area’s more than 200 restaurants.